Rebekah and The "Happily Ever After" We All Crave

 Perhaps God would have displayed His glorious providence in some majestic way had Rebekah called Jacob for prayer rather than for scheming.
 Certainly, Scripture (see the Book of Esther!) gives evidence of God’s prevailing word over man’s determination.
-But alas, Rebekah seeks to bring God’s word to pass by her own wisdom and as a result, she never sees her favorite son again (Genesis 28:1-5).
+Rather, Rebekah seeks to bring God’s word to pass by her own wisdom and as a result, she never sees her favorite son again (Genesis 28:1-5).
 Jacob is forced to flee the family at the threat of scornful Esau and he returns to Canaan after Rebekah’s death.

 *Thanks for reading!
 This post is part of my Mothers in the Bible Series; we are looking for glimpses of the gospel in the lives of biblical women--from Eve to Mary, the mother of Christ.
 Click here to see other writings.
 And please let me know your thoughts!